Zeferino Peña Cuéllar: First year

 The assassination attempt against Peña Cuéllar brought increased attention on him and his properties.
 On 3 November, the UEDO raided the Hacienda Santa Lucía estate and another one linked to him in the El Faisán neighborhood in Santiago.
-Federal investigators and the military arrived at Hacienda Santa Lucía around 12:00 p.m.
+Federal investigators and the military arrived at Hacienda Santa Lucía around 12:00 pm.
 They were there for nearly four hours conducting ballistic studies and appraising assets on the property.
 Authorities said the estate possibly had a secret tunnel; one witness claimed they overheard people saying during the shootout they could escape through a tunnel on the property.
 Authorities suspect the tunnel may have been used by Peña Cuéllar during emergency situations.
 They did not confirm if they were able to find it during the investigations conducted at the scene.
 An unidentified person drove away from the house using one of Peña Cuéllar's daughter's vehicles.
 Once the investigation concluded, they cordoned the entrance and left four Nuevo León State Police officers guarding the property.
 Investigators then moved on to the El Faisán estate.
 At this property, authorities seized multiple belongings, including a collectable vehicle, pictures linking the two estates, and multiple weapons.
-The investigation at this property ended at 7:30 p.m.
+The investigation at this property ended at 7:30 pm.
 UEFO seized the estate and it was cordoned off by the state police.
 The following day, Peña Cuéllar's defense issued a writ of amparo.
 (Note: The petition for a writ of amparo is a remedy available to any person whose right to life, liberty and security is violated or threatened with violation by an unlawful act or omission of a public official or employee, or of a private individual or entity.)
 Both Luna Estrada and Montiel Muñiz were also granted a motion that prevented them from being incommunicado or removed from the hospital.